-If you have time to visit only one castle in the Rhine Valley, make it Rheinfels Castle (Burg Rheinfels in German).
+If you can visit only one castle in the Rhine Valley, make it Rheinfels Castle (Burg Rheinfels in German).
 This was once the mightiest of the Rhine River castles and is easy to visit by train or riverboat.

-Make the most of your time there with this comprehensive guide to visiting Burg Rheinfels.
-Based on my visit as part of a Rhine valley itinerary, it has all you need to know about how to get there and what to see.
+Make the most of your time there with my comprehensive guide to visiting Burg Rheinfels.
+Based on my visit as part of a Rhine Valley itinerary, it has all you need to know about how to get there and what to see.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Where is Rheinfels Castle in Germany?

 Rheinfels Castle is perched on a hilltop above the village of St. Goar (Sankt Goar) on the western side (left bank) of Germany’s Rhine River.
 The regional hubs are Koblenz to the north, and Mainz to the south.